finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Comparison Operator and Null

-If one or more expressions being passed to an operator is of single cardinality but is null (not present) the behavior is as follows
+If one or more expressions being passed to an operator is of single cardinality but is [null](#null) the behavior is as follows:

 - null `=` *any value* returns false
 - null `<>` *any value* returns true